Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

-The density structure shown in Figure~\ref{fig:fields_slice} provide insight into a physical origin of the confinement.
+where $Q_{\rm{EUV}}$ is the ionizing photon emission rate and $n_{\mathrm{H}}$ is the hydrogen number density.
+Adopting representative values in the vicinity of the protostar from Figure~\ref{fig:HII} of $n_{\mathrm{H}} \simeq 6 \times 10^{8}\ \mathrm{cm^{-3}}$ and $Q_{\rm{EUV}} \simeq 2.25 \times 10^{50}\ \mathrm{s^{-1}}$, Equation \ref{eq:strom} yields a Str\"omgren radius of $R_{\mathrm{St}} \simeq 55$ AU broadly consistent with the effective radius of the ionized region, $R_{\mathrm{H\,\textsc{ii}}} \simeq 90$ AU, measured directly from Equation \ref{eq:HII} and shown in Figure~\ref{fig:HII}.
+The Str\"omgren radius formally assumes ionization equilibrium in a static medium.
+In our simulations, this assumption is satisfied, as the recombination time in the ionized gas ($t_{\rm rec}\sim$ days) is orders of magnitude shorter than both the hydrodynamic timestep and local dynamical timescales.
+The effective radius of the H\,\textsc{ii} region exhibits no sustained expansion, implying an ionization-front speed $v_{\rm IF}\ll c_{\rm{s}}$.
+The ionized region therefore resides in a quasi-static, density-confined regime rather than undergoing a propagating breakout.

+An H\,\textsc{ii} region remains gravitationally trapped as long as the ionized gas is bound to the central protostar.
+A useful dynamical scale is therefore the gravitational radius, defined as the radius where the ionized-gas sound speed is comparable to the local Keplerian velocity -- equivalently, where the thermal energy scale per unit mass of the ionized gas is comparable to the gravitational potential scale -- giving

+up to factors of order unity \citep[e.g.,][]{Liffman_03, McKee_08, Tanaka_13}.
+In our simulations the radius of the H\,\textsc{ii} region never exceeds this value.
+For instance, at t = 25 kyr and t = 55 kyr (same time as first and last panel in Figure~\ref{fig:fields_slice}), the stellar masses are $213\ \mathrm{M_\odot}$ and $279\ \mathrm{M_\odot}$ while the mass-weighted ionized gas sound speeds are $12.8$ and $16.7\,{\rm km\,s^{-1}}$, giving gravitational radii of $r_g=1153$ and $888$ AU, exceeding the maximum size of the H\,\textsc{ii} region.
+The gravitational field therefore helps prevent the expansion of the H\,\textsc{ii} region.

+The large-scale density field near the protostar may also contribute to the confinement.
+This is illustrated in the top row of Figure~\ref{fig:fields_slice}, which shows side-by-side slices of ionized fraction (left) and gas number density (right) at three different times, the first and last of which correspond to the bottom two rows of Figure~\ref{fig:density_slices}.
+Each panel shows a slice centered on the protostar and taken perpendicular to the simulation $\hat{x}$-axis, with the left and right halves corresponding to opposite sides of the protostar.
 For the ionized region to expand and undergo a large-scale breakout, the ionized gas must become sufficiently over-pressurized to drive a sustained, pressure-driven expansion into the surrounding neutral medium.
 In our simulations, the strong pressure gradients required for such sustained expansion do not develop, preventing the formation of a shock-bounded, pressure-driven ionization front.
 Instead, the surrounding gas forms an inhomogeneous, dynamically maintained medium with striated, puffed-up dense structures extending to $\sim$ 2,000 -- 3,000 AU above and below the disk plane.
+Although bursts of partially ionized gas, produced by the thermal expansion of locally over-pressurized pockets, are visible in the middle panel, they are transient and drive temporary mass loss from the immediate vicinity of the protostar.